MCP Integration

 Colors or framework variables are wrong

-After changing anything in your Design System, go to Dashboard, MCP and click Sync to MCP.
+After changing anything in your Design System, go to Dashboard, MCP and click Sync to this site.
 Changes to your Design System do not reach the AI automatically.
-If the sync indicator shows an amber dot, your MCP configuration is out of date.

 Cannot list pages or push changes to WordPress